msolve: A Library for Solving Polynomial Systems: Implementational Details

 \subsubsection{Verifying the Parametrizations}

 If $\deg\elim = D$, then the returned \gb is the reduced one of $I$ for $\slex$.
-Otherwise, if $\sqrt{I}$ satisfies assumption \assumesl, the goal is to return a \gb of this ideal.
+Otherwise, if $\sqrt{I}$ satisfies assumption~\assumesl, the goal is to return a \gb of this ideal.
 We describe now how we implemented a new procedure deciding if $\sqrt{I}$ satisfies \assumesl.
-We start by explaining the issue.